 Katherine, mum of 2, has opted for Gleniff Horseshoe Millsite as her top spot for a picnic in Sligo.

-Those with an interest in industrial archaelogy and local heritage will be fascinated by this site, which also has a lovely woodland walk and nature trail to take you through native Irish trees and alongside rushing mountain streams and waterfalls before you stop at the picnic area to enjoy your food!
+Those with an interest in industrial archaeology and local heritage will be fascinated by this site, which also has a lovely woodland walk and nature trail to take you through native Irish trees and alongside rushing mountain streams and waterfalls before you stop at the picnic area to enjoy your food.